RotorHazard/RotorHazard/resources/NuclearHazard/README.md

 <img src="img/led.jpg" alt="drawing" width="500"/>

 The LED2 plug is connected to the STM32's PA15 by default.
 Currently there is no code to support LED output from the STM, but it could be added.
-If for some reason you need to use a different GPIO output on the Pi for an LED strip, the LED2 plug can be switched to the Pi's GPIO18 (V3 PCB is misprinted with GPIO9) with the solder jumper (read next paragraph).
-Make sure to change the software configuration to match.
-Currently using GPIO18 from the Pi with this board doesn't work.
-Constant beeping and weird software behavior is observed in this configuration.
-Let us know if you find a solution.
+If for some reason you need to use a different GPIO output on the Pi for an LED strip, the LED2 plug can be switched to the Pi's GPIO18 with the solder jumper (see next paragraph).
+Make sure to change the software configuration to match. **However, currently using GPIO18 from the Pi with this board is not functional.**

 There are solder jumpers on the PCBs to switch the LED signal pins.
 For each plug there is a small trace between two of the pads to enable the default connection.
 If you want to change from the default connection, you'll have to cut the trace between the jumper pads, then add a solder blob from the middle pad to ONE of the outer pins.
 After making changes to the jumpers but before powering it up, use a multimeter to ensure only one of the outer pads have continuity to the middle pad.